x1a0zu1/uefi_persistence_chain/README.txt

 but code stored in NVRAM is never executed automatically.

-RAMIEL presents a novel persistence "chain" that attempts to remedy these limitations. via a small stub stored in PCI option rom that decompresses manually maps a compressed DXE driver stored in nvram, RAMIEl can prevent the compressed driver from being easily dumped from OS,- utilize around ~300kb (on average) of extra storage, and execute code during DXE.
+RAMIEL presents a novel persistence "chain" that attempts to remedy these limitations. via a small stub stored in PCI option rom that decompresses then manually maps a compressed DXE driver stored in nvram, RAMIEl can prevent the compressed driver from being easily dumped from OS,- utilize around ~300kb (on average) of extra storage, and execute code during DXE.

 ** since the driver is manually mapped, RAMIEL will function with secure boot enabled.
 ** since RAMIEL persists entirely off disk, it will survive OS re-installation, complete hard drive wipes- and even persist in diskless netboot systems.
+** the RAMIEL chainloader stub is only around ~7kb.

 -> diagram
 initial infection: